 - Ensuring that students achieve positive postschool results in accessing postsecondary education, meaningful employment, independent living and participation in all aspects of community life.

 - Supporting student and family participation in educational and postschool decision making and planning.

 - Improving collaboration and system linkages at all levels through the development of broad-based partnerships and networks at the national, state, and local levels.

 NCSET is headquartered at the Institute on Community Integration, Minnesota's University Center for Excellence in Developmental Disabilities at the University of Minnesota.
 NCSET was originally funded by the U.S. Department of Education's

 National Resource Coordination and Leadership.
-NCSET has developed a strategy to fully utilize the already existing research of other national, regional, and multi-state research, technical assistance, and information dissemination centers focused on secondary education and transition, and is making that information widely available and accessible nationwide.
+NCSET developed a strategy to fully utilize the already existing research of other national, regional, and multi-state research, technical assistance, and information dissemination centers focused on secondary education and transition, and made that information widely available and accessible nationwide.

 Technical Assistance.
-NCSET engages in consultations with state and local groups and organizations, national teleconferences, capacity-building institutes and workshops, national summits, and the creation of national technical assistance networks of other researchers and technical assistance and dissemination centers.
-It also provides information and technical assistance to organizations across the nation.
+NCSET engaged in consultations with state and local groups and organizations, national teleconferences, capacity-building institutes and workshops, national summits, and the creation of national technical assistance networks of other researchers and technical assistance and dissemination centers.
+It also provided information and technical assistance to organizations across the nation.
 See more about NCSET technical assistance.